-I. Accreditation Performed by the Accreditation Council for Genetic Counseling 3
+Accreditation Performed by the Accreditation Council for Genetic Counseling

+Board of Directors

+ACGC Committees

-II.
-Accreditation Standards for Graduate Programs ("The Standards") 8
+Accreditation Standards for Graduate Programs ("The Standards")

-III.
-ACGC Peer Review Process 13
+ACGC Peer Review Process

-IV.
-Applying for Accreditation Status 15
+Applying for Accreditation Status

-V. Accreditation Status and Decisions (Revised Standards, Section D) 21
+Accreditation Status and Decisions (Revised Standards, Section D)

-VI.
-Maintaining Accreditation 25
+Maintaining Accreditation

+Program Leadership Personnel Change Policy 22

+Petition for Variance Policy

-VII.
-Substantive Change Policy 26
+Substantive Change Policy

+Off-Campus Instructional Site Policy

+Program Closure Policy

-VIII.
-Complaints, Requests for Reconsideration and Appeals 29
+Complaints, Requests for Reconsideration and Appeals

-IX.
-Choice of Forum 37
+Choice of Forum

-х.
-Public Notifications 38
+Public Notifications

-XI.
-Relevant Information Available on the ACGC Website 39
+Relevant Information Available on the ACGC Website

-Appendix A 40
+Appendix A - Accredited Program Fees 41

-Appendix B 41
+Appendix B - Accreditation Standards Definitions 44

-Appendix C 47

-I. Accreditation Performed by the Accreditation Council for Genetic Counseling
+Accreditation Performed by the Accreditation Council for Genetic Counseling

-Accreditation performed by the Accreditation Council for Genetic Counseling (ACGC) is a voluntary peer-review process to assure quality and promote continual improvement in genetic counseling education.
+Accreditation performed by the Accreditation Council for Genetic Counseling (ACGC) is a peer-review process to assure quality and promote continual improvement in genetic counseling education.
 ACGC was established as a separate organization from the American Board of Genetic Counseling in 2012 for the purpose of accrediting graduate level degree programs in genetic counseling.

 Currently, ACGC accredits master's degree programs in genetic counseling in the United States and Canada.
-To be accredited, genetic counseling programs are required to be in compliance with ACGC Standards.

-ACGC is a member of the Association of Specialized and Professional Accreditors (ASPA) and adheres to ASPA's Member Code of Good Practice_described on ASPA's website: http://www.aspa-usa.org/
+To be accredited, genetic counseling programs are required to be in compliance with ACGC Standards of Accreditation.
+ACGC is a member of the Association of Specialized and Professional Accreditors (ASPA) and adheres to ASPA's Member Code of Good Practice as described by on the ASPA website.

-B. Benefits of Accreditation
+Benefits of Accreditation

-ACGC accreditation assures students, employers, educational institutions, the profession, and the public that a program meets established standards that will enable it to produce graduates prepared to enter the genetic counseling workforce.
-Interactions between ACGC, program directors, practicing genetic counselors, other genetic counseling professional organizations, and professional accrediting organizations, inform the development of standards for accreditation and contribute to the vitality of the discipline.
+ACGC accreditation assures students, employers, educational institutions, the profession, and the public that a program meets established Standards that will enable it to produce graduates prepared to enter the genetic counseling workforce.
+Interactions between ACGC, program directors, practicing genetic counselors, other genetic counseling professional organizations, and professional accrediting organizations inform the development of standards for accreditation and contribute to the vitality of discipline.

-Genetic Counseling Graduate Programs can critically evaluate their program at regular intervals by engaging faculty, staff, students, alumni, and employers in the Accreditation Self-Study.
-The interaction between these stakeholders and ACGC provides an opportunity to make changes that will improve the program and can stimulate discussion of how to innovate and benefit from the program's unique strengths and assets.
+Genetic Counseling Programs can critically evaluate their program at regular intervals by engaging faculty, staff, students, graduates, and employers in the accreditation process of self-study.
+The interaction between these stakeholders and ACGC provides an opportunity to make changes that will improve the program and can stimulate discussion of how to innovate and capitalize on the program's unique strengths and assets.
 This, in turn, enhances education for the profession.

-Prospective students can identify accredited programs that meet their chosen profession's standards for academic education and fieldwork training.
-Graduation from a program that was accredited by ACGC at the time of matriculation is required to establish eligibility for the certification examination in genetic counseling by the American Board of Genetic Counseling (ABGC) and satisfies the educational requirements to be eligible for the Canadian Association of Genetic Counsellors (CAGC) board examination.
+Prospective students can identify accredited programs that meet their chosen profession's standards for academic education and clinical training.
+Graduation from an ACGC-accredited program is required to establish eligibility for the certification examination in genetic counseling by the American Board of Genetic Counseling (ABGC) and satisfies the educational requirements to be eligible for the Canadian Association of Genetic Counsellors (CAGC) board examination.
+Currently, all states that require a license in genetic counseling require applicants to hold ABGC certification.

-Employers can expect that new graduates of ACGC accredited programs will have received academic and fieldwork preparation that qualifies them to be well-prepared, entry-level genetic counselors.
+Employers can expect that new graduates of ACGC accredited programs will be able to successfully practice as an entry-level genetic counselor according to the practice-based competencies.

-Colleges and universities can refer to published ACGC Standards for guidance in developing and maintaining graduate programs in genetic counseling.
+Colleges and universities can refer to published ACGC Standards for guidance in developing graduate programs in genetic counseling.
 Programs and their institutions both benefit from the self-evaluation and ongoing quality improvement that the accreditation process encourages.

 The public can be assured that accredited programs in genetic counseling are evaluated extensively and meet high standards established by the profession.
-They can expect graduates of these programs to have received academic and fieldwork experiences that prepare them to acquire the necessary Practice Based Competencies to practice.
+They can expect graduates of these programs to meet the practice-based competencies enabling them to successfully practice as a genetic counselor.

-C. Mission and Values of the Accreditation Council for Genetic Counseling
+Mission and Values of the Accreditation Council for Genetic Counseling

-ACGC advances quality in genetic education by developing, maintaining, and applying standards for accreditation that reflect current knowledge and practice and by encouraging innovation and excellence in training, evaluating and accrediting programs.
+ACGC advances quality in genetic education by developing Standards, and by evaluating and accrediting graduate-level programs.